alphagov/government-service-design-manual/service-manual/operations/penetration-testing.md

 Although some level of exploratory manual testing is always a good idea when looking for vulnerabilities this is time-consuming and expensive.
 Having some level of automation can often be a good idea.

 This may take the form of tests written or tools used specifically to test the security of a feature.
-For instance [Static Analysis](http://en.wikipedia.org/wiki/Static_program_analysis) or [input fuzz testing](http://en.wikipedia.org/wiki/Fuzz_testing).
+For instance [static analysis](http://en.wikipedia.org/wiki/Static_program_analysis) or [input fuzz testing](http://en.wikipedia.org/wiki/Fuzz_testing).

 ## Why we do this